Quick Summary

 Dr also faced challenges while trying to change the rigid social order in Indian society.
 He wanted to promote social justice and equality, for which different leaders had different ideas and viewpoints.
 He wanted to build a secular India that treats all its citizens as equals, which is a humongous task for a country as varied as India.

-Ambedkar wrote the Indian constitution based on his Buddhist principles.
+Ambedkar wrote the Indian Constitution based on his Buddhist principles.
 He thus introduced the values of equality, liberty, justice, and fraternity in the Constitution.
 Ambedkar worked on the Constitution for 2 years, 11 months, and 18 days after the 114 days of meetings held by the Drafting Committee.
 He kept at work even through his deteriorating health.

-Founding Fathers of the Indian Constitution | Contributions |
+| Founding Fathers of the Indian Constitution | Contributions |

-Pandit Jawaharlal Nehru | First Prime Minister, significant contributions to constitutional debates. |
+| Pandit Jawaharlal Nehru | The first Prime Minister made significant contributions to constitutional debates. |

-K.M.
+| K.M.
 Munshi | Lawyer, writer, politician, active in drafting the Constitution. |

-N. Gopalaswami Ayyangar | Drafted provisions for Jammu and Kashmir’s special status. |
+| N. Gopalaswami Ayyangar | Drafted provisions for Jammu and Kashmir’s special status. |

-Maulana Abul Kalam Azad | First Minister of Education, contributed to education and cultural reforms. |
+| Maulana Abul Kalam Azad | The First Minister of Education contributed to education and cultural reforms. |

-D.P.
+| D.P.
 Khaitan | Legal scholar, enriched constitutional discussions with his expertise. |

-After the promulgation of the Constitution on January 26, 1950, Ambedkar also known as the Father of Indian Constitution, returned to Bombay to recover his health.
+After the promulgation of the Constitution on January 26, 1950, Ambedkar, also known as the Father of the Indian Constitution, returned to Bombay to recover his health.
 He acknowledged that the Constitution still had its limits.
 However, various essential parts of the documents, such as federalism, liberal democracy, and reforms for minorities, showcase the impact of the father of the Indian Constitution.
-A year later, in 1951, he resigned from the post of Law Minister because of differences in views of the government and his.
-Even after his death, his social reforms reflected the people of Scheduled Castes and other minority communities.
+A year later, in 1951, he resigned from the post of Law Minister because of differences in views between the government and his.
+Even after his death, his social reforms reflected the people of the Scheduled Castes and other minority communities.

 For his contribution as the Chairman of the Drafting Committee, Dr B.R.
 Ambedkar is known as the father of Indian Constitution.